Download the Qualifying Exam and Dissertation Guidelines as a .pdf.

 The final thesis must be approved by the program director, signed and submitted to the library for binding less than 60 days from the date of graduation.
 The library must sign a thesis verification form to confirm submission.

-The library requires two bound copies of the dissertation; a third bound copy must be provided to the program director.
-It is normal to provide a fourth bound copy to the dissertation adviser as a courtesy.
+The library requires one bound copy of the dissertation; a second bound copy must be provided to your adviser.

 Your thesis must be turned in with both the Thesis/Dissertation Binding Request Form and the Thesis Verification Form from the library.
 Always review the Library submission guidelines for the most up-to-date information.